How Do I Live a Good Life Before I Die? Wisdom from Judaism, Christianity, and Islam

 Where they agree

-Despite their differences, all three traditions share several convictions about the good life:
+All three traditions share several core convictions about living a good life before death:

 Where they disagree